Capital Gains Tax Calculator

 | Other assets (>£6,000) | 18% | 24% | N/A |

-| Carried interest | 32% | 32% | N/A |
+| Carried interest | Special regime, not modelled | Special regime, not modelled | N/A |

 How Capital Gains Tax Works in the UK

 Capital Gains Tax is charged on the profit when you sell something that's gone up in value.
-Not the sale price — the gain.
+Not the sale price, the gain.
 If you bought shares for £10,000 and sold them for £15,000, your gain is £5,000.
 After deducting the £3,000 annual exempt amount, you'd pay CGT on the remaining £2,000.

 CGT doesn't apply to everything you sell.
 Your main home, your car, ISA investments, gilts, and personal possessions worth under £6,000 are all exempt.
 Pension withdrawals aren't subject to CGT either (they're taxed as income).
 The tax mainly catches investment property, shares held outside ISAs, cryptocurrency, and high-value collectibles.

-The October 2024 Budget simplified CGT rates significantly.
-Previously, shares were taxed at 10%/20% while property was 18%/28%.
-Now everything is taxed at 18% (basic rate) or 24% (higher rate).
-The annual exempt amount was also slashed from £12,300 in 2022/23 to just £3,000 — making CGT planning more important than ever.
+The October 2024 Budget significantly changed CGT rates.
+Previously, shares were taxed at 10% / 20% while residential property was 18% / 28%.
+Most individual chargeable gains are now taxed at 18% / 24%, but BADR, carried interest, trusts, non-residents, and other special regimes can follow separate rules.
+The annual exempt amount was also slashed from £12,300 in 2022/23 to just £3,000, making CGT planning more important than ever.

 The Disappearing CGT Allowance